elasticio/elasticio.github.io/content/_references/component-descriptor-structure.md

 Any object implementation is directly connected with one or several `View Class` definitions, therefore it is [advisable to check them as well](view-classes).

+## JSONSchema References

+You can use [JSONSchema references](https://json-schema.org) in Component metadata.
+Basically, it allows you to avoid repetitive coding by referencing certain keys called definitions.